DmytroY/family-accounting/README.md

 ```
 * build an image `docker build -t family-accounting-app .`
 * run container `docker run --env-file .env -p 8000:8000 family-accounting-ap`

+Note.
+No need in next steps in case we will use existing DB, we used before with thes app

 * find container_id with `docker ps`
 * run the migrations `docker exec -it <container_id> python3 family_acc/manage.py migrate`
 * create superuser `docker exec -it <container_id> python3 family_acc/manage.py createsuperuser`